MariPeshko/MiniRT/README.md

 Error: Warning!
 The camera's direction is exactly in the plane.
 File: camera_dir_on_plane.rt

-3. Camera inside a sphere
+3. Message: Camera inside a sphere
+File: inside_sphere.rt

 ## Unsorted